uoft-cs-robotics/robot_system_tools/robot_toolkit/README.md

-Please checkout [docs](docs) for documentations of hand-eye calibration, usage of this tool
+Please checkout [docs/README.md](docs/README.md) for more info on documentation and description of ready to use scripts.